 It is highly fitting in the end that, just as Powell himself predicted, love triumphs over hate.
 Powell lunges at Rachel, who manages to shoot him square in the chest.
 Amazingly, this doesn’t kill him, but the police, having recently discovered Willa’s body, are quickly on the scene to arrest Powell.
 Being reminded of the traumatic arrest of his real father, he hits the criminal over the head with the doll containing the money Powell so profoundly desired.

 There is a bit of dramatic irony to be found in this story.
 Had John not promised to keep the money secret from the law enforcement, Powell would have been foiled right there and then.
 It was a horrible thing for his father to place such a burden on his own child.
-This ultimately ties into what allows the story to ring true even today, teaching lessons that are always relevant.
-Part of what made Powell such an effective manipulator has more to do with preaching the Lord’s good word to all who will listen than by relying on his natural charm.
+This ultimately ties into what allows the story to ring true even today.
+Part of what made Powell such an effective manipulator has more to do with preaching the Lord’s good word to all who will listen than any kind of natural charm.
 Simply by saying what his audience wants to hear, he has them clapping like seals every time.
-The second he confronts someone with common sense, he is shut down immediately.
+The second he confronts someone with common sense, he gets shut down immediately.
 This development also exposes the townsfolk’s hypocrisy.
-They scream for Powell’s blood, claiming to be on the children’s behalf despite their own apathy and incompetence directly resulting in the con man having unrestricted access to the Harper household.
+They scream for Powell’s blood, claiming to be on the children’s behalf despite their own apathy and indolence directly resulting in the con man having unrestricted access to the Harper household.
 It goes to show that, as bad as Powell was, society’s worst facets allowed him to thrive.

 The Night of the Hunter is one of those films that is impossible to discuss without mentioning how it was initially received.
 There have existed many instances throughout history in which audiences passed up a gem, leaving cinephiles and critics to place them on a pedestal themselves.
 Conversely, there have been a few times in which critics hated a work only for the common people to vindicate it themselves.
 Given how respected The Night of the Hunter is today, it’s easy to get the impression that the former of these scenarios occurred.
 However, the reality is that when The Night of the Hunter debuted in 1955, nobody liked it – critics hated it and it subsequently bombed in the box office.